leagueofscholars/behavioral-ds.github.io/content/authors/ma-rizoiu/_index.md

 # Short bio (displayed in user profile at end of posts)
 body: |
   Dr Marian-Andrei Rizoiu is a Senior Lecturer in Behavioral Data Science at the University of Technology Sydney.
-He is interested in stochastic behavioural modelling of human actions online, at the intersection of applied statistics, artificial intelligence and social data science.
-He leads the [Behavioral Data Science lab](https://www.behavioral-ds.science/), which studies human attention dynamics in the online environment, the emergence of influence and opinion polarisation.
+  He is a computer scientist with a deep interest in addressing research questions where behavioural data science and machine learning cross over.

-  His research has made several key contributions to online popularity prediction, real-time tracking and countering disinformation campaigns, and understanding shortages and mismatches in labour markets.
-First, he has developed theoretical models for online information diffusion, which can account for complex social phenomena, such as the rise and fall of online popularity, the spread of misinformation, or the adoption of disruptive technologies.
-Second, he built a skill-based real-time occupation transition recommender system usable in periods of massive disruptions (such as COVID-19).
-Third, he approached questions such as "Why did X become popular, but not Y?" and "How can problematic content be detected based solely on how it spreads?" with implications in detecting the spread of conspiracy theories and disinformation campaigns.
-Finally, he linked social media predicted personality profiles with worker occupations, applicable in building personalising career recommendations.
+  He leads the [Behavioral Data Science lab](https://www.behavioral-ds.science/), which tackles real-world issues such as online popularity prediction, countering disinformation campaigns and understanding shortages and mismatches in labour markets.

+  One major theme of his research is the development of theoretical models for online information diffusion, which can account for complex social phenomena.
+  His models answer questions such as "Why did X become popular, but not Y?" and "How can problematic content be detected based solely on how it spreads?" and "How disruptive will new technology-X be on an existing industry?".

+  Another major theme of his research is building skill-based real-time occupation transition recommender systems.
+  These systems link social media predicted personality profiles with worker occupation attributes to build personalised career recommendations.
+  His recommender systems answer questions like "Are some jobs better suited to one's personality?" and "Can one be happier and more engaged with a job that is aligned with their personality?".
+  Individuals can use these recommender systems to ask: "What jobs can I readily perform based on my current skills?" and "What skills should I acquire to transition to a new job?"

   Marian-Andrei's research receives funding from selective funders such as Facebook Research and Defence Science and Technology (DST).
 In addition, he publishes in the most selective venues, such as the PNAS, PLOS ONE, PLOS Computations Biology, WWW, NeurIPS, IJCAI, and CIKM.
 As a result, his work has received significant media attention—including
   [Bloomberg Business Week](https://www.bloomberg.com/news/features/2020-02-12/the-best-way-to-change-your-job-focus-on-your-personality),
   [Nature Index](https://www.natureindex.com/news-blog/scientists-are-curious-and-idealistic-but-not-very-agreeable-compared-to-other-professions),